Tuesday, January 20 | Post-Acute Care, EHR Solutions and Operations

 By Ashley Hartwigsen, Director & GM, Executive Strategist, Care at Home

 The one thing that is always constant in post-acute care is: change.
-CMS requirements evolve.
-Regulations and policies shift.
-Quality programs expand.
-Documentation demands grow.
-Staffing pressures intensify.
+CMS requirements evolve constantly and regulations rarely stay still for long.
+Quality programs continue expanding, documentation expectations keep increasing and staffing shortages only add to the pressure providers already face.
 For providers already managing complex care delivery, these shifts can strain the workforce and workflows they perform, disrupting the time clinicians spend with the patients they serve.

 That's why organizations need more than software.
 They need a vendor who will partner with them to help their teams prepare for change, strengthen execution through education and deliver continuous and responsive support.